 How much do dental crowns cost?

-The price of a crown will depend on the type of crown used; however, usually it will be between $1300 and $1600, before applying your health fund rebate.
+The price of a crown will depend on the type of crown used; however, usually it will be between $1499 to $1999, before applying your health fund rebate.